When it comes to fly fishing in Malaysia, one of the ultimate offering is sailfish on the fly.

 Other methods we’ve deployed and had success when fly fishing for sailfish is by casting hookless poppers or lures as teasers.
 This is done from a drifting boat.

 We’ve also had some success with casting to free swimming sailfish.
-This is like the ultimate sight fishing thrill but let me preempt you, it is extremely frustrating.
+Possibly the ultimate sight fishing thrill but let me preempt you, it is extremely challenging and frustrating.

 Although incredibly rewarding the last two methods have proven to be incredibly difficult.
 If you are a skilled fly caster and the opportunities presents itself, you should have a go at it.
 Who knows?